Clarifai/old-docs/api-guide/inputs/collectors.md

 ### Pre-queue workflow

-Pre-queue workflows allow you to specify sampling rules for triggering data ingestion.
+Pre-queue workflows allow you to specify filtering rules for triggering data ingestion.

 In many scenarios, you will only want to ingest a sample, or subset of a given data source into your app.
 Pre-queue workflows allow you to pre-process your inputs so that you can sample and filter your new data before it is ever added to your app.

-Common pre-queue workflows are designed to:
+Common use case for pre-queue workflows are:

 * Randomly sample inputs
-* Filter inputs by metadata
 * Filter inputs with a maximum probability below a given threshold
 * Filter inputs with a minimum probability above a given threshold
 * Filter specific concept probabilities above a given threshold